 Christmas is limited to a small but ever-expanding timeframe with parties usually taking place throughout December until Christmas Day itself; New Year’s Eve is another peak in demand.
 If you have availability outside these busy times, devote some energy to marketing your venue to fit these slots.
 Try offering post-Christmas party packages in January; these could focus on making ‘dry January’ and ‘veganuary’ fun, or help people to keep their New Year’s Resolutions by learning a new skill or networking.

 Alternatively, you could increase your capacity by utilising unused space.
 Winter is a tricky time for outdoor events, but if you have space for a marquee in your grounds, you could be missing a trick if you’re not already hiring it out.
-Hire patio heaters and some stylish marquee furniture, and your outdoor space will provide just as much comfort as your indoor rooms.
+Select from our exclusive of Christmas party furniture hire including patio heaters and some stylish marquee furniture, and your outdoor space will provide just as much comfort as your indoor rooms.